 The second special filehandle is the PUBLIC filehandle.
-Unlike the ROOT filehandle, the PUBLIC filehandle may be bound or represent an arbitrary file system object at the server.
+Unlike the ROOT filehandle, the PUBLIC filehandle may be bound or represent an arbitrary filesystem object at the server.
 The server is responsible for this binding.
-It may be that the PUBLIC filehandle and the ROOT filehandle refer to the same file system object.
-However, it is up to the administrative software at the server and the policies of the server administrator to define the binding of the PUBLIC filehandle and server file system object.
+It may be that the PUBLIC filehandle and the ROOT filehandle refer to the same filesystem object.
+However, it is up to the administrative software at the server and the policies of the server administrator to define the binding of the PUBLIC filehandle and server filesystem object.
 The client may not make any assumptions about this binding.
+The client uses the PUBLIC filehandle via the PUTPUBFH operation.